marcelprasetyo/strats-food-expansion-1-19-fix/README.md

 ## How to install

+First, download this repo.
+If you do not use GitHub, click the green button named "Code" above (top-right) and then click Download ZIP.

-Below are the instructions for different cases.
+Then, see the instructions below for different cases.
 (In case you make some unintentional mistakes, or there is a bug which corrupts the world, feel free to backup your world first.)

 ### Addon already installed for a specific world